vinfea/ckan-openshift-sandbox/ckan-base/setup/README.md

-3 files:
-- prerun.py.override
-- start_ckan.sh.override
-- start_ckan_development.sh.override

-These setup files (minus the .override) are in the ckan-base image (which we build on top of in our Dockerfile).

-Files in this folder should be used to override default setup behaviour (I think).
+Files in this folder should be used to override default setup behaviour.

-This folder is not referenced in the given Dockerfile but of course can be.
+3 files that can be overwritten:
+- prerun.py
+- start_ckan.sh
+- start_ckan_development.sh